Debt Recovery Agency v’s Small Claims Court

-Most people know that when chasing a debt, the options include debt recovery via a specialist debt collections company, or taking the debtor through the small claims court and trying to get a judgment ruled against them to force payment.
+Most people know that when chasing a debt, the options include debt recovery agencies, or taking the debtor through the small claims court and trying to get a judgment ruled against them to force payment.
+But which is the best option for you?
+You might not immediately know which debt collection method you should use, or which is the best first course of action to get your money back as quickly as possible.
+Let’s see if we can help.

-You may also think that debt collection is only an option once you have a court judgment against the debtor – but this is not the case.
+Many think that debt collection is only an option once you have a court judgment against the debtor – but this is not the case and often not the most effective path to take, it can turn quite hostile as well.

-Chasing a debt should be a logical process, starting with the cheapest, fastest and easiest methods to encourage payment, and only later progressing to the more costly and time-consuming options like going to court.
+Chasing a debt should be a logical process, starting with the cheapest, fastest and easiest methods to encourage payment, such as debt recovery agencies, and only later progressing to the more costly and time-consuming options like going to court.

 You don’t need a court judgment against the debtor to appoint a debt recovery agency to the case – quite the opposite, in fact.

-A debt collections company first and foremost will look at all of the details of the payment, any terms and conditions you issued to the debtor, the information on the invoice and so on, and give you a crucial first opinion on whether you are realistically likely to get paid.
+A debt recovery agency will first and foremost look at all of the details of the payment, any terms and conditions you issued to the debtor, the information on the invoice and so on.
+They give you a crucial first opinion on whether you are realistically likely to recover the debt.

 What do debt recovery letters say?